rrajann/wizards-vs-zombies/README.md

 - You can save and quit the game by pressing "b" which will take you to the main menu (automatically saves)
 - While in the main menu, you can choose to choose a new game or load the previously saved game by pressing the corresponding buttons

+## Phase 4: Task 2

+### Sample:
+    Wed Nov 30 18:33:41 PST 2022
+    Wizard threw a blast!
+Number of blasts: 1
+    Wed Nov 30 18:33:43 PST 2022
+    Wizard threw a blast!
+Number of blasts: 2
+    Wed Nov 30 18:33:44 PST 2022
+    Wizard threw a blast!
+Number of blasts: 3
+    Wed Nov 30 18:33:45 PST 2022
+    Blast absorbed by zombie!
+Number of blasts: 2
+    Wed Nov 30 18:33:46 PST 2022
+    Wizard threw a blast!
+Number of blasts: 1

+GameLogic class depends on the EventLog class, as it calls EventLog.getInstance , and directly changes the single instance of EventLog by adding an event.